 - First Round of Interviews: First round interviews should be set with the high or medium interest candidates.
 Where the position needs to be filled quickly, the first round interviews should generally take place on the same day a half-hour or hour apart.

 - Reference Checks: After the first rounds have been completed, references should be checked for those who are still in contention.
 With authorization, background checks may be performed by some law firms.
-Additionally, if you look at workplace or personality assessments, this is ordinarily the time to do them.

 - Second Round of Interviews: After the first rounds have been completed, a second round of interviews should be set with the finalists.
 Where the position needs to be filled quickly, the final round interviews can also take place on the same day.